-We believe that it is appropriate for us to undertake permissible non-audit services, and we will comply with the policies that the Council has approved and that are in compliance with PSAA Terms of Appointment.
+We believe that it is appropriate for us to undertake permissible non-audit services, and we will comply with the policies that the Council has approved and are in accordance with PSAA Terms of Appointment.
+No non-audit work is planned at this stage.